JorelAli/CommandAPI/docssrc/src/chatpreview.md

 /broadcast <message>
 ```

-Because the `ChatArgument` and `AdventureChatArgument` can support entity selectors (such as `@p`), it's best to use the `info.parsedInput()` method to handle parsed entity selectors.
+Because the `ChatArgument` can support entity selectors (such as `@p`), it's best to use the `info.parsedInput()` method to handle parsed entity selectors.
 In our code, we use the `.withPreview()` method and take the parsed input and convert it to plain text.
 We then convert the plain text with `&` characters into component text to be displayed to the user.

 For execution, we do the same procedure, because the text that the user enters still has `&` characters that need to be converted into a component.